How To Recover From Bankruptcy | Tips for Obtaining a Personal Loan After Bankruptcy

 When you’re working your way through bankruptcy, you may find yourself swarmed with letters, emails, and texts from so-called credit repair agencies.
 They promise to eliminate your poor credit history and give you a fresh start.
 The problem is that these companies are fraudulent, and following their advice could land you in prison or leave you even deeper in debt.

-When it comes to repairing your credit, there are no shortcuts.
+When it comes to repairing your credit after bankruptcy, there are no shortcuts.
 You just have to be patient and take the slow, gradual approach.
 You’ll need to monitor your credit score with the major bureaus on a regular basis (ensuring that your reports are accurate), pay off those lingering bills, and focus on building positive credit.

 Pay Off Your Debts